Tax Planning Guide: 2026

 Full tax stack modeling before any transaction

-We model federal, PA state, and NIIT obligations simultaneously — not sequentially — to give founders and owners an accurate picture of after-tax proceeds before they engage buyers or advisors.
+We model federal, PA state, and NIIT obligations simultaneously, not sequentially, to give founders and owners an accurate picture of after-tax proceeds before they engage buyers or advisors.

 2